genial-framework/Environment/README.md

 ```
 composer require genial-framework/env
 ```

-> Composer is a must have when using Gennial Framework.
+> Composer is not required but it is recommended.

+If you wish to direct download this package you must create an autoloader to load all of the files.

 ## Documentation
 > The documentation has not been created yet.